 As our nonprofits, partners, and community members strive to support those in need, we are working with them to support the Ypsilanti area.
 In response to the COVID-19 pandemic and economic crisis, YACF is mobilizing grant funding and cross-sector conversations in support of our community, in partnership with AAACF.

-- YACF is supplying grant funds that help the school district in the areas of food security, learning tools (technology, internet access, classroom supplies for the home), family basic needs, and mental health support.
+- Helping the Ypsilanti Public School District provide food security, learning tools (technology, internet access, classroom supplies for the home), family basic needs, and mental health support

-- YACF is funding the Washtenaw County Public Health Department to provide resources to the Health Equity Community Voice groups that are lifting up community-generated responses to the crisis.
+- Funding the Washtenaw County Public Health Department to provide resources to the Health Equity Community Voice groups that are lifting up community-generated responses to the crisis

 - Co-funding with AAACF to provide support for the We The People Opportunity Farm to offer fresh produce to residents of the Sugarbrook neighborhood

 - Supporting COVID-19 food & supply kits for seniors in the West Willow and Sugarbrook neighborhoods and Ypsilanti Township through the Journey of Faith Christian Church

 - Funding Community Action Network (CAN) after-school programming and Out-Of-School education check-in services for students of Brick Elementary in Lincoln Consolidated Schools

 Click here for a complete list of 2020 YACF grants.
 Each of these was made with thoughtful consideration by the YACF Advisory Committee and AAACF staff in listening to the community needs.
 Collectively, the Community Foundation’s $1.5M+ COVID-19 response grants and short-term loans are working to address the critical issues our community is facing.